 All over FNQ today, people have been keeping an eye on the wildlife, to see how an eclipse might change their routine.

 The eclipse came early in the morning, when some creatures are just getting up, others are trying to get to sleep.
-So does a sudden, unexpected two minute “night” confuse animals?
+So does a sudden, unexpected two minute return of “night” confuse animals?
 Birds, flying foxes, even fish, could have their sleep and activity patterns mixed up.

 THROUGH INDIGENOUS EYES